-- Tags: You can track the performance of different tags on your site.
+- Tags: You can track the performance of the different tags on your site.

-- Focus Keyword: You can track the performance of focus keywords you’ve set for each post using the Yoast plugin for SEO.
+- Focus Keyphrase: You can track the performance of focus keyphrases you’ve set for each post using All in One SEO.

 - Logged In: You can track whether your site visitors are logged-in users or not.